spring-projects/spring-framework/import-into-eclipse.md

 1. Switch to Groovy 2.5 (Preferences -> Groovy -> Compiler -> Switch to 2.5...) in Eclipse.
 1. Change the _Forbidden reference (access rule)_ in Eclipse from Error to Warning (Preferences -> Java -> Compiler -> Errors/Warnings -> Deprecated and restricted API -> Forbidden reference (access rule)).
 1. Optionally install the [AspectJ Development Tools](https://marketplace.eclipse.org/content/aspectj-development-tools) (_AJDT_) if you need to work with the `spring-aspects` project.
-Please note that as of January 2020, the AspectJ Development Tools available in the Eclipse Marketplace are known to work with versions of Eclipse greater than 4.10 even though 4.10 may be listed as the last supported version.
-For example, this has been tested with STS 4.5 (Eclipse 4.14).
+The AspectJ Development Tools available in the Eclipse Marketplace have been tested with these instructions using STS 4.5 (Eclipse 4.14).
 1. Optionally install the [TestNG plugin](https://testng.org/doc/eclipse.html) in Eclipse if you need to execute TestNG tests in the `spring-test` module.
 1. Build `spring-oxm` from the command line with `./gradlew :spring-oxm:check`.
 1. To apply project specific settings, run `./gradlew eclipseBuildship` from the command line.